 The development of newer dentifrice formulations has paralleled the increased understanding of the caries process and how fluoride works.
-The original belief of a continual dissolution of tooth surface has been replaced by the acceptance of subsurface demineralization and the maintenance of a relatively intact surface layer (probably by remineralization).20 Demineralization occurs when there is an imbalance between processes of mineral gain and loss.
+The original belief of a continual dissolution of tooth surface has been replaced by the acceptance of an understanding of subsurface demineralization and the maintenance of a relatively intact surface layer (probably by remineralization).20 Demineralization occurs when there is an imbalance between processes of mineral gain and loss.
 Fluoride may interact with these processes in several ways.
-It is now widely accepted that fluoride has both a systemic and topical mode of action.21 The interaction of fluoride with the mineral component of teeth produces a fluorohydroxyapatite (FHAP or FAP), by substitution of F– for OH–.
-This results in increased hydrogen bonding, smaller crystal lattice, and an overall decrease in solubility.
+It is now widely accepted that fluoride has both systemic and topical modes of action.21 The interaction of fluoride with the mineral component of teeth produces a fluorohydroxyapatite (FHAP or FAP) mineral, by substitution of OH- with F-.
+This results in increased hydrogen bonding, a more dense crystal lattice, and an overall decrease in solubility.
 The incorporation of fluoride into the hydroxyapatite (HAP) lattice may occur while the tooth is forming or by ion exchange after it has erupted.
 A decrease in solubility increases with greater amounts of fluoride incorporation, but rarely do we exceed several thousand parts per million of fluoride in the outer enamel.22 Thus, only limited protection from fluoride substitution would be expected as compared to pure FAP that has 40,000 ppm fluoride.
-Another means of acquiring fluoride into the enamel is from topical applications and ion exchange.
+Another means of incorporating fluoride into the enamel is from topical applications and ion exchange.
 This surface oriented exchange could also affect the solubility of the bulk solid.
 The exception to limited protection may be the crystallite surface, where a thin coating of pure FAP would make the bulk solid appear to be less soluble than the degree of substitution would predict.
 Therefore, a limited incorporation of fluoride into the crystal lattice or on the surface may have a significant impact on solubility.23 The systemic “solubility reduction effect” was thought to be the only mechanism of action until studies revealed a significant topical effect on mineralization as well as a bacterial effect.

 Fluoride found in solution can also affect the dissolution rate without changing the solubility of tooth mineral.
 As little as 0.5 mg/L in acidic solutions causes a reduction in the dissolution rate of apatite.25 This mechanism also involves absorption and/or ion exchange at the crystal surface.
 Thus, the surface may act more like FAP than HAP and have a different dissolution rate.
 When the enamel dissolves, it may also contribute fluoride to the solution.
 Under sink conditions this would not have much of an effect, but the solutions normally bathing the teeth are always partially saturated with respect to apatite.
-A fluoride level as low as 230 ug/g has been shown to significantly reduce the dissolution rate of apatite.26 Thus, both the concentration of fluoride at the crystal surfaces and the fluoride concentration in the liquid phase during a cariogenic challenge are important.27
+Extremely low fluoride levels have been shown to significantly reduce the dissolution rate of apatite.26 Thus, both the concentration of fluoride at the crystal surfaces and the fluoride concentration in the liquid phase during a cariogenic challenge are important.27

 Fluoride, at a relatively low concentration, may also interact with the oral bacteria to reduce plaque acid production.
 Several mechanisms have been proposed to account for this end result.
 One is the well-known interaction of fluoride with the enzyme enolase which could reduce acid production directly.
-There is also an indirect effect on the phosphotransferase system (PTS) pathway that decreases the amount of sugar entering the cell by limiting phosphoenolpyruvate (PEP).32 Another possibility is diffusion of fluoride into the cell occurs as hydrofluoric acid (HF) which then dissociates and lowers the intercellular pH.
-Fluoride may also affect the ability of the cell to remove excess H+ and less acid production may result from cytoplasmicacidification.
+There is also an indirect effect on the phosphotransferase system (PTS) pathway that decreases the amount of sugar entering the cell by limiting phosphoenolpyruvate (PEP).32 It is also likely that diffusion of fluoride into the cell occurs as hydrofluoric acid (HF) which then dissociates, lowering the intercellular pH and disrupting the cell.
+Fluoride may affect the ability of the cell to remove excess H+ and less acid production may result from cytoplasmic acidification.
 The overall effect is less acid and a less acidic environment that should lower the driving force for dissolution.33 If these less acidogenic conditions continue, the ecology of the plaque may be altered in the long term.
 It is difficult to predict the long-term effects, since adaptation to the fluoride may occur.
 Some forms of fluoride may be better than others with respect to effects on oral bacteria.
 For example, stannous fluoride provides antibacterial effects that are not delivered by other fluoride actives used in dentifrice formulations.